Studio Policies and Fees - Updated July 14, 2019

 February 9th , 2020 – Ornamentation & Beatboxing

 March 29th, 2020 – Small Ensembles (Duets, Trios, Quartets) POSTPONED

 April 4th, 2020 (SAT) – Musical Terms Brain Bowl

 June 7th, 2020 -Musical Form with Parachute, Ribbons, & Scarves

 5. Parent/ Guardian Responsibilities: The parent is to pay lesson fees on time, assist in scheduling make-up lessons, communicate in a timely manner, provide an instrument in the best possible condition, and assist and encourage regular practice.
+Upon entering the studio, you agree to all studio policies.
 If maintenance is required on the instrument, this should be done as soon as possible.
 The student's attendance at all scheduled lessons and recitals is necessary for continued progress.
 Parents must arrange their schedules accordingly to ensure the student arrives on time for each lesson.